zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/index.md

 ### EF Core WhereBulkContains with Entity Framework Extensions

-The [`WhereBulkContains`](/bulk-extensions/where-bulk-contains) method from **Entity Framework Extensions** lets you filter a LINQ query using a large list of items — even when working with complex types, surrogate keys, or thousands of elements.
+The [WhereBulkContains](/bulk-extensions/where-bulk-contains) method from **Entity Framework Extensions** lets you filter a LINQ query using a large list of items — even when working with surrogate keys or thousands of elements.

 It works with basic lists, full entities, anonymous types, and more — and it's also compatible with other powerful features like `DeleteFromQuery`, `UpdateFromQuery`, and `BulkSaveChanges`.